mohitgupta3/Personal_Diary/README.md

 2. All entries are protected with AES 256-bit encryption. _(under testing)_
 3. Statistics for all users.
 (Admin access only)
 4. Support for adding images with diary entries.
+5. Audio feedbacks.
-5. AI driven auto text completion. _(future)_
+6. AI driven auto text completion. _(future)_
-6. Lets you set administrator password during installation.
+7. Lets you set administrator password during installation.

 ### First Run: